 Loss per Share

 Basic net loss per share is computed based on the net loss for the period divided by the weighted average actual shares outstanding during the period.
 Diluted net loss per share is computed based on the net loss for the period divided by the weighted average number of common shares and common equivalent shares outstanding during each period unless the effect of such common equivalent shares would be anti-dilutive.
 Common stock equivalents represent the dilutive effect of the assumed exercise of certain outstanding stock options using the treasury stock method.
-The weighted average number of common shares for the year ended December 31, 2015 did not include 6,289,000, 12,424,669 and 24,000,000 options, warrants and shares to be issued upon conversion of related party notes payable, respectively, because of their anti-dilutive effect.
-The weighted average number of common shares for the year ended December 31, 2014 did not include 6,483,400 and 12,516,669 options and warrants, respectively, because of their anti-dilutive effect.
+The weighted average number of common shares for the year ended December 31, 2012 did not include consideration of 8,353,400 common stock options and warrants because of their anti-dilutive effect.
+The weighted average number of shares for the year ended December 31, 2011 did not include consideration of 1,578,400 common stock options because of their anti-dilutive effect.

 Research and Development Costs

 Research and development expenditures are charged to the statement of operations as incurred.
 Such costs include proprietary research and development activities, purchased research and development, and expenses associated with research and development contracts, whether performed by the Company or contracted with independent third parties.

 The Companys financial instruments consist of cash and cash equivalents, accounts payable, accrued expenses, and notes payable.
 The carrying value of cash and cash equivalents, accounts payable and accrued expenses approximates fair value due to their short-term nature.

 The carrying value of the advances payable as of December 31, 2012 and 2011, is not materially different from the fair value of the advances payable.

 Concentration of Credit Risk